ivandavidov/minimal/mdbook/src/overview.md

 # Initial workspace

-These are the files and folders that you need in order to build Minimal Linux Live.
+These are the shell scripts and folders that you need in order to build Minimal Linux Live.

 ```
 src/